 But the good news is that we can do something about this.
 Like other countries have done, Ireland can take practical steps to ensure a sustainable future for journalism in Ireland.

-Reduce VAT – In Budget 2019 the government should apply a 5% VAT rate to newspapers and digital products.
-Ultimately reduce VAT on printed newspapers to 0% as is the case in Britain and other EU countries.
+Reduce VAT to 0% on newspapers and digital news products, as is the case in Britain and other EU countries.